raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 of a single session.

 Session Signaling support is said to be confirmed after the first session signaling TLV has been successfully sent by the initiator and acknowledged by the responder.

+<< RB: do we need an explicit "start session signaling" message, since
+none of the initial defined set are mandatory to use? >>

 ## Message Format {#format}